Family ranch uses higher-end breed to produce healthier meat

 Research at WSU shows Wagyu beef has a 2:1 ratio of mono-unsaturated fatty acid to saturated fatty acid, compared to British cattle with a 1:1 ratio.
 Other studies have shown higher mono-unsaturated fatty acid in the diet is associated with lower cardiovascular disease.
 Foods high in oleic acid also have been found to decrease LDL cholesterol and increase HDL cholesterol.

-According to Dr. Stephen B. Smith from the Department of Animal Science at Texas A and;M University, Wagyu beef is the healthiest beef that can be produced.
+According to Dr. Stephen B. Smith from the Department of Animal Science at Texas A&M University, Wagyu beef is the healthiest beef that can be produced.

 "When you produce high quality beef, you also produce healthy beef," Woodruff said.
 "In Japan, beef palatability is positively correlated with the amount of oleic acid in beef.
 The Asian markets prefer beef that contains elevated oleic acid, or softer fat."